peterhinch/micropython-nano-gui/DRIVERS.md

 because the hardware can only accept 16 bit color values or because the display has a large number of pixels.
 In these cases the `FrameBuffer` uses a mode for 8 bit or 4 bit color with mapping taking place on the fly in the `.show` method.
-To maximise update speed consider using native, viper or assembler for this mapping.
+To maximise update speed consider using viper for this mapping.

 ### 7.4.1 8 to 16 bit mapping